passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-redo.md

-He was hurled back through the habitat, catching on a table which sent his body flying, hitting the back wall with a thud and a squelch. _I thought you said you weren't a cold-blooded killer?_ a part of {{Sylla}} snidely remarked. _Shut up, he started it,_ she replied. _Force, I'm speaking to myself._
+He was hurled back through the habitat, catching on a table which sent his body flying, hitting the back wall with a thud and a squelch. _I thought you said you weren't a cold-blooded killer?_ a part of {{Sylla}} snidely remarked. _Shut up, he started it,_ she replied.

+"...Force, I'm speaking to myself," she voiced.

 She waited a moment.
 That had not been quiet, even though the blaster itself was of excellent make and had produced mostly light, not sound.
 Perhaps aiming